-I have been an editor for YOUNG: Nordic Journal of Youth Research Sage, since 2014 and have been a guest editor for International Journal of Drug Policy and Drugs Education, Prevention and Policy.
+Kate has significant editorial experience having been an editor for YOUNG: Nordic Journal of Youth Research, between 2013-2018, a guest editor for The International Journal of Drug Policy in 2017 and for the journal Drugs Education, Prevention and Policy in 2018.

 - BBC Radio 4 Woman’s Hour appearances (Shisha smoking amongst British Asian young women, 2015; women and violence 2012; women’s participation in alcohol related violence in the UK, 2010)

 - Inside-Out Prison Exchange launch- various international, national and local TV radio and printed news outputs (including The Times, BBC Radio Tees, and ITV Tyne Tees news) in October, 2014.